2024 Application open through November 5, 2023:

 1st Year Recipient

-After obtaining his undergraduate degree from the University of Washington in his hometown of Seattle, Sean lived and worked abroad, including as an English teacher at a Tibetan Buddhist nunnery in Nepal.
+After earning his undergraduate degree from the University of Washington, Sean lived and worked abroad, including as an English teacher at a Tibetan Buddhist nunnery in Nepal.
 After some wrangling, he returned stateside to serve as an AmeriCorps member at Montana Legal Services and worked as a litigation assistant at an Indigenous Civil Rights firm in Seattle.
 These experiences inspired him to pursue a career with legal aid.
 He now is a Staff Attorney with the Eviction Defense Project at Oregon Law Center, defending low-income tenants from eviction.

 Kassidy Hetland